Ida Pellet: Celebration

-"Beyond any doubt, Ida Pellet became one of the most professional and talent-filled actresses of modern times.
+Beyond any doubt, Ida Pellet became one of the most professional and talent-filled actresses of modern times.
 Beauty, grace, affecting gestures, insightful presentation and a magical understanding of language, a vocal resonance that penetrated deep into the heart.
 Anyone who has seen her in Act 5 of Maria Stuart will agree.
 She had not yet reached the artistic heights for which she seemed destined.
-But already she was far along that way in aa shining career.
-Then death quietly destroyed the beautiful youthful being in full bloom."
+But already she was far along that way in a shining career.
+Then death quietly destroyed the beautiful youthful being in full bloom.

-"Ida Pellet ist unzweifelhaft eine der berufensten, talentvollsten Darstellerinnen neuerer Zeit gewesen.
-Schönheit, Anmut, liebliche Gebärde, Auffassungsgabe und ein Zauber der Sprache, ein Klang der Stimme, der tief zum Herzen drang.
-Wer sie im 5.
-Akt der „Maria Stuart“ gesehen, wird beistimmen.
-Sie war noch nicht auf der höchsten, ihr erreichbaren Stufe der Künstlerschaft.
-Doch ragte sie schon weit hervor mit feurigem Streben.
-Da brach der Tod in seiner schleußlichen Gestalt das Schöne, jugendliche Dasein mitten in vollster Blüte."